 - wound healing problems.
 If you need to have surgery, tell your healthcare provider that you are taking COMETRIQ.
 Your healthcare provider should stop your treatment with COMETRIQ at least 28 days before any planned surgery, including dental procedures.
 Your healthcare provider should tell you when you may start taking COMETRIQ again after surgery.

-- high blood pressure (hypertension) which may be severe.
-Your healthcare provider should check your blood pressure during treatment with COMETRIQ.
-If needed, your healthcare provider should prescribe medicine for you to treat high blood pressure.
+- high blood pressure (hypertension).
+Hypertension is common with COMETRIQ and can be severe.
+Your healthcare provider will check your blood pressure before starting COMETRIQ and during treatment with COMETRIQ.
+If needed, your healthcare provider may prescribe medicine to treat your high blood pressure.

 - a skin problem called hand-foot skin reaction.
-Symptoms may include: redness, pain, swelling, or blisters on the palms of your hands or soles of your feet.
+Hand-foot skin reactions are common with COMETRIQ and can be severe.
+Tell your healthcare provider right away if you have rashes, redness, pain, swelling, or blisters on the palms of your hands or soles of your feet.

 The most common side effects of COMETRIQ are: